oracle-livelabs/security/accessgovernance-oci-iam/instance-setup/ag-instance-setup.md

     ![Select License type](images/license.png)

 4. Wait for the service instance to have the *Active* status .
-Keep this tab open to access the *Service Instance* from here.
+Note this *URL* which we will use to access the *Service Instance* in the further labs.

     ![Service Instance is Active](images/ag-url-access.png)

 5. Click on the Service Instance to validate if you are able to access the URL.
-You will be using it in the subsequent labs.
+Once you see this page, close the browser window.

     ![Access Governance console](images/ag-console.png)